oravus/vpr-workshop/index.md

 The workshop will provide a range of support mechanisms specifically to researchers from under-represented geographic regions and demographics.
 We are looking into the possibility of:

-- funding ICRA2023 workshop registration fees to enable attendance at this workshop
+- funding IROS 2023 workshop registration fees to enable attendance at this workshop
 - travel grants providing partial or full support for travel to attend the physical conference
 - hardware support including GPUs
 - software license support to help with conducting research in this area